-Especially when you record separate audio using audio recorders like Zoom and microphones like Rode, on top of the built-in audio recording of your DSLR or mirrorless camera.
+When you record separate audio using audio recorders like Zoom and microphones like Rode, on top of the built-in audio recording of your camera, it naturally becomes a challenge to sync them – especially for beginners and newcomers to DaVinci Resolve (versions 18.5, 18, 17, etc).

-- How to Automatically Sync Audio and Video in DaVinci Resolve?
+- How to Auto Sync Audio and Video Clips in DaVinci Resolve?

-- How to Automatically Sync Multiple Audio and Video Clips in DaVinci Resolve?
+- How to Automatically Synchronize Multiple Audio and Video Clips in DaVinci Resolve?

 - How to Check Video Clips that are Synced with the Audio in Resolve?

-- Sync Multiple Audio and Video Clips in the DaVinci Resolve Timeline
+- DaVinci Resolve Sync Audio Clips in Timeline

 - Manually Sync Audio and Video